Jaganprog/sales-data-analytics-project/README.md

 # sales data anlytics
-The project based on sql
+The project based on SQL ,EXCEL ,DATA VISUALIZATION USING EXCEL PIVOT TABLE
+PIVOT CHART
+DASHBOARD USING EXCEL